 Race from Blue Ridge, GA to Chatsworth, GA!

-MORE INFORMATION TO COME SOON AS WE ARE STILL PLANNING.
 THIS IS A "TRUE" POINT TO POINT CHALLENGE.
 WE UNDERSTAND THAT THINGS HAPPEN THAT ARE OUT OF YOUR CONTROL: REFUNDS, DEFERMENTS, AND TRANSFER AVAILABLE PER REQUEST.
+NO REFUNDS LATER THAN 2 WEEKS BEFORE RACE DATE.
 NO MANDATORY VOLUNTEER HOURS REQUIRED FOR ANY OF OUR RACES, HOWEVER, WELCOMED AND GREATLY APPRECIATED.

 What We Provide

 1.The longest and most challenging point to point ultra trail run in Georgia!

 2. Live race updates during the race for family and friends at home to stay connected with your progress.

 3. Full media teams will produce professional race videos and photos for the entire race which will be available to racers after the race for free.

 4. Race long sleeve shirt and race hat.